On characteristic power series of dual signed Selmer groups: Preliminaries

-Let $H_i^1(\Q_{\infty,p},A_f)$ be the orthogonal complement of $\ker \col_{f,i}$ under the above pairing.
-This is the local condition at $p$ which will be used in defining the signed Selmer groups below.
+} These are the local condition at $p$ which will be used in defining the signed Selmer groups below.
 When $v$ is a prime of $\Q_\infty$ not above the prime $p$, the local condition is

 which is the unramified subgroup of $H^1(\Q_{\infty,v},A_f)$.